sass/sass/proposal/color-4-new-spaces-js.changes.md

 ## Draft 1.2

+* Rename types using title-case for acronyms longer than two letters in camel-case identifiers (e.g. `ColorSpaceHsl` instead of `ColorSpaceHSL`).

 * Remove generic `change` overload, and make `space` optional on others.

 * Return `immutable` types for `channels` and `channelsOrNull`, and remove